- Carbohydrate deficient glycoprotein syndrome type Ia

 Your Questions Answeredby the Genetic and Rare Diseases Information Center

-Please contact us with your questions about Congenital disorder of glycosylation type 1A.
+Please contact us with your questions about PMM2-CDG (CDG-Ia).
 We will answer your question and update these pages with new resources and information.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.